-• Prepare and exhibit an amendment to the Moonee Valley Planning Scheme to implement the findings of this interim study. to apply the Heritage Overlay to 60 individual places, 18 new precincts, one serial listing and update nine citations for the extended existing HO precincts, as shown for the Precincts and Precinct Extension in Volume 1, Appendix D.1, D.2 and D.3.
+• Implement the findings of this study to apply the Heritage Overlay to 57 individual places, 17 new precincts, one serial listing and update nine citations for the extended existing HO precincts, as shown for the Precincts and Precinct Extension in Volume 1, Appendices D.1, D.2 and D.3.
 (The Individual places are included in Volume 2, Appendix A.3.)